sanyal06/aws-labs-1/SAA_Lab02.md

 Also check if you received an email from SNS topic, you need to confirm the subscription.

 But the end users would not have IP addresses to your server right?
 They should have a domain name to go to.
-Let us create a Load balancer that will divert the traffic to both these instances in weighted round robin method.
+Let us create a Load balancer that will divert the traffic to both these instances in round robin method.

 ### Activity 05 - Creating an Application Load Balancer